theThousandSonsArchivalProject/theThousandSonsArchivalProject.github.io/README.md

 # The Thousand Sons Archival Project

 Thanks for visiting!
-This is the typewriting servitor, proudly serving the Thousand Sons since m30.823.
+This is AL the typewriting servitor, proudly serving the Thousand Sons since m30.823.

-This site is a backup archive on the fan-based Chinese translations of the Thouand Sons' stories.
+This site is a backup archive on the fan-based translations of the Thouand Sons' stories.
 Magnus, Ahriman, Ctesias, Arvida, and more...

 **Fan-based, non-official, non-profit, PROHIBITED FROM ANY COMMERCIAL USE.**